ezEngine/docs-src/pages/docs/runtime/resource-management.md

 * **Resource Pointer**: At some point you will want to access the content of a resource.
 As resource management is heavily multi-threaded, these accesses must happen by acquiring a lock to the resource.
 This is usually done via the `ezResourceLock`, which is explained later.
 The pointer must only be accessed under the lock and not stored after the lock is released.
 * **Resource State**: A resource is always in one of the following states:
   * **Invalid**: The resource no longer exists.
   * **Unloaded**: The resource is not loaded yet.
-Each resources that is started to be loaded by the resource manager starts in this state.
+Each resource that gets loaded by the resource manager starts in this state.
   * **LoadedResourceMissing**: The resource failed to load.
 Most likely it is missing on disk.
   * **Loaded**: The resource is loaded at some level of quality and can be used.
 * **Fallback Resource**: If a resource isn't loaded yet, a fallback resource can be returned by the *resource manager*.
 For this to work, either the resource type or the individual resource must provide a fallback resource and the user must acquire the resource with `ezResourceAcquireMode::AllowLoadingFallback`.